 What Does Long-Term Care Insurance Cover?

 Long-term care insurance isn’t just for nursing homes.
-That’s what it’s usually associated with, but there’s actually a long list of things that you can use your policy for, and there are a lot of additional packages you can add to your policy if needed.
+There’s actually an extensive list of care and medical costs you can use your long-term care benefits for.
+There’s also a lot of packages you can add to your policy if additional requirements are needed.

 Nursing Home Care

 This is the most common usage for long-term care insurance.
-Nursing home stays are usually permanent, and they are extremely expensive.
+Nursing home care for people is usually permanent, and this quality of care is extremely expensive.
 Most often, individuals have to liquidate all of their wealth to get this type of care.

 Assisted Living Care